-4.2.1 Time Projection Chamber
+4.2.1 TIME PROJECTION CHAMBER

 Time Projection Chambers have been extensively studied and used in different fields, especially in particle physics experiments such as STAR [24] and ALICE [25].
-The technology directly provides three-dimensionl space points; the gaseous detector volume gives a low material budget; and the high density of such space points enables excellent pattern recognition capability.
+The technology directly provides three-dimensional space points; the gaseous detector volume gives a low material budget; and the high density of such space points enables excellent pattern recognition capability.
 However, care must be taken to address space charge distortion resulting from the accumulation of positive ions in the drift volume [26].
 This issue is especially important in high rate conditions.

-There have been extensive R&D on readout modules to optimize position resolution and to control ion feedback.
-These stude will continue for the next few years in order to understand and resolve several critical technology challenges.
+There have been extensive R&D on readout modules to optimize position resolution and to control ion backflow.
+These studies will continue for the next few years in order to understand and resolve several critical technology challenges.

-4.2.1.1 CEPC Time Projection Chamber
+4.2.1.1 CEPC TIME PROJECTION CHAMBER

 The TPC consists of a field cage, which is made with advanced composite materials, and two readout end-plates that are self-contained including the gas amplification, readout electronics, supply voltage, and cooling.
-The CEPC TPC consists of a cylindrical drift volume with an inner radius of 0.3 m and an outer radius of 1.8 m, and it has a full length of 6 m.
-The central cathode plane is held at a potential of 50 KV, and the two anodes at the two endplates are at ground potential.
-The cylindrical walls of the volume form the field cage, which ensures a highly homogeneous electrical field between the electrodes of 300 V/cm.
-The drift volume is filled with $Ar/CF_4/iC_4H{10}$ in the ratio of 95/3/2.
-Ionization electrons released by charged particle tracks drift along the electric field to the anodes where they are amplified in an electron avanlanche and readout using a micro-pattern gaseous detector (MPGD).
+The CEPC TPC consists of a cylindrical drift volume with an inner radius of 0.3 m and an outer radius of 1.8 m, and it has a full length

+- of 4.7 m.
+The central cathode plane is held at a potential of 50 kV, and the two anodes at - the two end-plates are at ground potential.
+The cylindrical walls of the volume form the - 3 field cage, which ensures a highly homogeneous electrical field between the electrodes of - $4$ 300 V/cm.
+The drift volume is filled with Ar/CF4/iC4H10 in the ratio of 95/3/2.
+Ionization - 5 electrons released by charged particle tracks drift along the electric field to the anodes - where they are amplified in an electron avalanche and readout using a micro-pattern gas - 7 detectors (MPGD).